A Resource for Healthcare and Social Services Professionals

 Colleen LaBelle, MSN, RN-BC, CARN, Program Director, MA State Technical Assistance Treatment Expansion of Office Based Addition Treatment (STATE OBAT), Boston Medical Center

-Danna E. Gobel, LCSW, Education Program Manager, Office Based Addiction Treatment, Boston Medical Center
+Danna E. Gobel, LCSW, Program Manager ECHO, Office Based Addiction Treatment, Boston Medical Center

 Nurse Care Manager